jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ## Pre-setup, on PC, laptop, etc.

-Before setting up the Pi remotely, there are some things to do locally to ease logging in.
+Before setting up the Pi remotely, there are some things to do locally to ease logging in when using SSH.
 This will obviate the need to enter the password, or specify the full host name each time we access the Pi.

 ### Copy public key to Pi